TYLPHE/hb-capstone/README.md

 ## About
 hb-capstone is a web application where users can create a review blog about the games that they have played.

-## Ideas for later
-- Maybe add a sidebar in User Home to display a list of reviews of followed reviewers
-- Search in nav to find game

 ## Challenges
 ### Database Seeds
 Steam API cannot provide a list of games in JSON.
 I had to learn how to write a web scraper to manually pull individual games from the API.
 I found a list that ranked all the games by popularity.